Beef

 Liver Biopsies

 A liver biopsy extracts a small amount of a cow’s liver tissue and is used for pro-active health monitoring of the herd.
-Collecting samples of liver tissue is the most accurate means of evaluating the trace mineral status of an animal, especially for copper.
+Collecting samples of liver tissue is the most accurate means of evaluating some trace mineral status of an animal, especially for copper.

 Cows like to sleep close to their families and sleeping arrangements are determined by individuals rank in the social hierarchy.